-In the walking practice featured in phase 1 of TRT you’ll dramatically improve this fundamental skill.
+In the practices featured in the TRB, you’ll dramatically improve this fundamental skill.

-Free Your Body of Limiting Tension with TRT
+Free Your Body of Limiting Tension with TRB

-I created the Tension Release Technique, so you can get access to the proven process that helped me overcome a debilitating spinal injury, and has helped my private students experience more freedom and connection in their bodies for many years.
+I created the Tension Releasing Body, so you can get access to the proven process that helped me overcome a debilitating spinal injury, and has helped my private students experience more freedom and connection in their bodies long-term.

 I’m happy to now be able to share with you the result of my journey over 10 years researching what makes the body tick.

-- The Tension Release Technique (TRT) helps you re-connect your body from head to toe, so you can move your body as one unified structure.
+- The Tension Releasing Body (TRB) helps you re-connect your body from head to toe, so you can move your body as one unified structure.

-- In the online course version of TRT you get detailed teaching on all of the practices outlined above.
+- In the online course version of TRB you get detailed video teaching that will improve all of the practices outlined above.

-- TRT works on very deep layers of your body, helps you to realise where you hold muscular tension and gives you a step by step practice to effectively release it for the long-term.
+- TRB works on very deep layers of your body, helps you realise where you hold muscular tension and gives you a step-by-step process to effectively release it for the long-term.

-… Without spending hours in the gym, going to ongoing physical therapy that can get really expensive, or getting frustrated by those annoying latex band re-hab exercises.
+… Without having to spend hours in the gym, going to ongoing physical therapy (that can get really expensive), or getting frustrated by those annoying latex band re-hab exercises.